-In June 2013, the first two days of SRSOR, the mid-Atlantic Derecho events were observed.
-These were days after GOES-14 had been the operational GOES-East satellite.
-GOES-13 had a major anomaly, possibly due to a collision with a micro-meteoroid (Aviation Week, 2013).
-The data from August of 2013 were unique in that the GOES imager operated in nearly continuous 1-minute mode.
+The SRSOR campaign of 2013 included approximately 14 days of SRSOR data.
+See Table 2 for schedule and daily image center point information; the GOES-14 sub-point was 105 W. Daily center point decisions were based on a number of factors, including SPC and HPC outlooks and whether or not the region had been recently scanned.
+On several days, the location was chosen in part to coincide with other observations from a NASA field experiment called SEAC4RS (Studies of Emissions and Atmospheric Composition, Clouds and Climate Coupling by Regional Surveys) and ground-based lightning mapping networks providing GLM total lightning proxy data.
+In June 2013, the first two days of SRSOR, a mid-Atlantic derecho case, defined by the AMS glossary of meteorology as “a widespread convectively induced straight-line windstorm….any family of downburst clusters produced by an extratropical mesoscale convective system,” was observed.
+This event occurred just days after which GOES-14 had become the operational GOES-East satellite.
+GOES-13 had experienced a major anomaly, possibly due to a collision with a micro-meteoroid (Aviation Week, 2013).
+The data from August 2013 were unique in that the GOES imager operated in nearly continuous 1-minute mode.
 For the first time there were no 30 minute outages of the 1-minute data when full disk images had been scanned every 3 hours under the prior SRSOR schedule.

-The SRSOR campaign of 2013 included approximately 14 days of SRSOR data.
-See Table 2 for schedule and daily image center point information.
-Deciding on the daily center point included a number of factors.
-Daily center point decisions were based on a number of factors, among these factors were SPC and HPC outlooks and whether or not the region had been recently scanned.
-On several days, the location was decided in part to coincide with other observations from a NASA field experiment called SEAC4RS (Studies of Emissions and Atmospheric Composition, Clouds and Climate Coupling by Regional Surveys) and ground-based lightning mapping networks providing GLM total lightning proxy data.
-More information about the SRSOR schedules in 2013 has been posted at: http://cimss.ssec.wisc.edu/goes/srsor2013/GOES-14_SRSOR.html.
+The SRSOR experimental data were used in a number of NOAA testbeds and operational centers, including at NOAA’s Storm Prediction Center (SPC), the Aviation Weather Center (AWC), the Weather Prediction Center (WPC), the Ocean Prediction Center (OPC), and the National Hurricane Center (NHC).
+At the SPC MetWatch desk, the SRSOR data provided enhanced situational awareness of an “outflow boundary and nearby frontal zone which was not readily apparent in the scant surface data.”
+Forecasters reported the 1-min imagery “helped to increase lead-time for convective development” and “more easily determine whether convection was elevated or rooted in the boundary layer.”
+They also stated that it “could be helpful in radar gap areas, and where there is less confidence in radar.”
+Several animations are included to showcase the rapid change of the many phenomena observed during SRSOR from the GOES-14 Imager.

 The recent SRSOR imagery continues the long legacy of rapid scan imagery from GOES, as stated by Davis (2007): “Rapid interval imaging has been an important component of the GOES research program since 1975.
-In 1979 during a project known as SESAME (Severe Environmental Storm and Mesoscale Experiment) two GOES satellites were synchronized to produce three minute interval rapid scan imagery to study storm development”.
-T. Fujita and others demonstrated the many uses of these data (Purdom, 1976).
+In 1979 during a project known as SESAME (Severe Environmental Storm and Mesoscale Experiment) two GOES satellites were synchronized to produce three minute interval rapid scan imagery to study storm development.”
+Previously, T. Fujita and others demonstrated the many uses of these data (Purdom, 1976).

 Derecho Event of June 12 and 13, 2013